Delivering Newcastle 2040 was adopted by Council on 16 June 2026.

 It sets out the specific actions and projects planned for the year ahead, organised by the services responsible for delivering them, along with our annual budget.

-This year, we will deliver a $128.5 million capital works program, with 274 projects to renew and upgrade infrastructure and assets across the city:
+In the 2026-27 financial year we will deliver a $128.5 million capital works program, with 274 projects to renew and upgrade infrastructure and assets: